AlpacaRotorvator/parallelexperimentsbuffon/README.md

 ## Available kernels
 0. naive: almost what you get if you pick a serial implementation and throw \_\_global\_\_ around generously.
-1. batchRNG: allocates blocks(currently hardcoded 2x128MB) of global memory, fill them up with random numbers and let the threads loose on them.
+1. batchRNG: allocates large blocks of global memory, fills them up with random numbers and lets the threads loose on them.
 Actually slower than naive because I have no idea how to deal with global memory efficiently.